Updated August 31, 2020

 o When they first enter the dojang.

 o Anytime they leave the training area and return they will wash their hands

 o After any sneeze or cough.

 Personal Protective Equipment (PPE): Our staff will be wearing masks and/or face shields while teaching.
-Students effective September 14, will be required to wear masks and/or face shields as much as possible.
+Students effective December 7, 2020, will be required to wear masks AT ALL TIMES.